hapi-server/cdaweb-hapi-metadata/README.md

 After these files are created, the program `compare-meta.js` can be executed to generate the file `compare/compare-meta.json` that shows the metadata created by the four approaches in a single file.

-# TODO:

-Add virtual variable discussion.
-See Virtual.md

-# SPASE Comments

-* The process of creating HAPI metadata is complex.
-If CDAWeb had a complete set of _validated_ SPASE records _that were continously updated_, we would not have needed to write much of the code for this process.
-In fact, much of the code in `CDAS2HAPIinfo.js` duplicates functionality in the (unpublished?) code used to generate CDAWeb SPASE Numerical data records.

-## Issues

-* SPASE records have parameters that are not returned by request for data from the SPDF APIs that are backed by data provider-generated CDF files (CDAWeb and CDAS).
-The only way to access these variables is by reading the data provider-generated CDF files.
-It is not possible to determine which variables are available from the API vs. only from data provider-generated CDF files.
-Example where the primary time variable is virtual [THEMIS/A/EFI](https://hpde.io/NASA/NumericalData/THEMIS/A/EFI/PT3S.html).
-The SPASE record mentions "This parameter is virtual.
-It is calculated by calling the function COMP_THEMIS_EPOCH with the following input parameters: tha_efs_dot0_epoch0, tha_efs_dot0_time."
-Without mentioning where the "function" exists.
-This is the primary reason why SPASE records cannot be used to build HAPI metadata
-* Stop time is relative
-* Data Variable Descriptions
-* Data provider metadata is modified.
-For example, at https://cdaweb.gsfc.nasa.gov/misc/NotesA.html under `AC_H5_SWI`, there is the sentence

-  "The charge state distribution is the abundance of each charge state relative tothe total abundance for analyzed ions of the specified element."

-  In the corresponding [SPASE record](https://hpde.io/NASA/NumericalData/ACE/SWICS_SWIMS/L2/ChargeState/PT2H) under parameter 2, I see

-  "The Charge State Distribution is the Abundance of each Charge State relative to the total Abundance for analyzed Ions of the specified Element."

-  If SPASE is making changes, these changes should be propagated back into the CDF metadata (in this case, the reason for the change is not clear, however).